agrc/deq-enviro/README.md

 ## Local Development

+### Secrets & Environment Variables

+1. Copy the `.env.example` file to `.env` and fill in the values.
+1. Copy the `functions/.secret.template` file to `functions/.secret.local` and fill in the values.

 ### configs Function

 You will need to copy the `functions-key-dev.json` key file from the terraform project to the `functions` directory in order to have permissions to hit the staging config spreadsheet.